-Using H α flux measurements and GALEX UV photometry from the 11HUGS Legacy program (Kennicutt et al. 2008; J. C. Lee et al. 2009, in preparation (Paper II)), we evaluate the consistency between star formation rates (SFRs) inferred from H α and the far UV (FUV) continuum over five orders of magnitude, down to ultra-low SFRs of ~0.0001 M{\odot} yr-1, assuming standard conversion recipes in which the SFR scales linearly with luminosity at a given wavelength.
-The primary observational result is that the H α luminosity underestimates the SFR relative to the FUV luminosity in dwarf galaxies that are roughly less active than the Small Magellanic Cloud; that is, the observed H α -to-FUV flux ratio systematically decreases with declining luminosity.
-The effects of uncertainties in the stellar evolution tracks and model atmospheres, nonsolar metallicities, non-constant SFHs, possible leakage of ionizing photons/departures from Case B recombination, dust attenuation, stochasticity in the formation of high-mass stars, are all considered.
+Using H $\alpha$ flux measurements and GALEX UV photometry from the 11HUGS Legacy program (Kennicutt et al. 2008; Lee et al. 2009b), we evaluate the consistency between star formation rates (SFRs) inferred from H $\alpha$ and the far UV (FUV) continuum over 5 orders of magnitude, down to ultra-low SFRs of ~0.0001 $M{\odot}$ yr-1, assuming standard conversion recipes in which the SFR scales linearly with luminosity at a given wavelength.
+The primary observational result is that the H $\alpha$ luminosity underestimates the SFR relative to the FUV luminosity in dwarf galaxies that are roughly less active than the Small Magellanic Cloud; that is, the observed H $\alpha$ -to-FUV flux ratio systematically decreases with declining luminosity.
+The effects of uncertainties in the stellar evolution tracks and model atmospheres, non-solar metallicities, non-constant SFHs, possible leakage of ionizing photons/departures from Case B recombination, dust attenuation, stochasticity in the formation of high-mass stars, are all considered.
 However, none of these potential drivers acting alone are able to explain the magnitude of the observed systematic.
-The underlying cause for the trend is not clear, although we cannot rule out variations in the IMF which result in a deficiency of high-mass, ionizing stars in dwarf galaxies.
-In fact, the semi-empirical IGIMF model of Kroupa & Weidner (2003), which results in such a deficiency, predicts a trend in the H α -to-FUV flux ratio that is strikingly consistent with our data.
+The underlying cause for the trend is not clear, although we cannot rule out variations in the IMF which result in a deficiency of high mass, ionizing stars in dwarf galaxies.
+In fact, the semi-empirical IGIMF model of Kroupa & Weidner (2003), which results in such a deficiency, predicts a trend in the H $\alpha$ -to-FUV flux ratio that is strikingly consistent with our data.
 It is also possible that some combination of effects may conspire to produce the observed systematic.